 For Fujitsu/AE systems, this sets the two character name of the Model 204 DCB appendage.
 Fast/Unload uses the Model 204 DCB appendage when running under Fujitsu/AE systems to specify storage areas to be page fixed for EXCP I/O. The value of this parameter should be the same as the Model 204 "EXCPVR" parameter.
 IOAPP should be specified for batch mode operation only.
-When invoked via the Fast/Unload User Language Interface, this parameter is ignored and the Model 204 "EXCPVR" parameter.
+When invoked via the Fast/Unload User Language Interface, this parameter is ignored and the Model 204 "EXCPVR" parameter is used.
+IOAPP is ignored for Hitachi and IBM systems.